|

 GSS

-will also save you money, especially if your system incorporates a gas
+will also save you money, if your system incorporates a gas solenoid.

-solenoid.
-The gas surge at the weld start is significantly reduced in
+The gas surge at the weld start is significantly reduced in velocity to

 |